 The Matron has input into service change.
 Matrons, ward sisters and weekend on-call managers assist the domestic services supervisors on their quality control rounds.
-In addition, the IPC team undertook regular rounds of Cardiac and Thoracic wards with the Matrons to monitor cleaning and general maintenance standards.
+In addition, the IPC team get involved in any issues concerning the monitoring of cleaning and general maintenance standards.